LadybirdBrowser/ladybird/Documentation/NvimConfiguration.md

 # Configure .clangd

-> **Note**: Every time a new source is added or the compilation commands get adjusted (through CMake) you need to rerun `./Meta/serenity.sh rebuild`.
+> **Note**: Every time a new source is added or the compilation commands get adjusted (through CMake) you need to rerun `./Meta/ladybird.sh rebuild`.

-Link `ln -s /path/to/ladybird/Build/x86_64/compile_commands.json /path/to/ladybird/compile_commands.json`.
+Link `ln -s /path/to/ladybird/Build/lagom/compile_commands.json /path/to/ladybird/compile_commands.json`.

 Create `/path/to/ladybird/.clangd` (replace `/path/to/ladybird`
-with your SerenityOS directory) with content of the clangd section in the [VSCodeConfiguration.md](./VSCodeConfiguration.md).
+with your ladybird directory) with content of the clangd section in the [VSCodeConfiguration.md](./VSCodeConfiguration.md).

 > **Note**: You can add a `Remove` part, where you can remove unwanted flags